Marie Durand

 Marie Durand (1711–1776), was a French Protestant.
 She was famously imprisoned in the Tour de Constance (Aigues-Mortes) from 25 August 1730 for attending a Huguenot assembly with her mother, or perhaps because her brother, Pierre Durand, was a well-known preacher, or perhaps because of her marriage.

 Early life

 Marie was born to Etienne and Claudine Durand from the hamlet of Le Bouchet near Privas in France.
 Her older brother Pierre became well known as a Huguenot preacher and pastor.
 Her father Etienne who was consular registrar of the parish was arrested in February, 1729.
 He was jailed in Brescou at the fort where he was interned for fourteen years.
 Marie married a much older man who was at least in his forties, Mathieu Serres, later that same year.
-Her father Etienne was finally released as ninety-two year old although he only had a further two years to conclude his ruined life.
+Her father Etienne was finally released at ninety-two years old although he only had a further two years to conclude his ruined life.
 Her brother was caught on the road to Vermoux in 1732 and was hanged at Montpellier in that same year.